 This Bill will also include a number of other high-priority trade mark and PBR issues, and some measures from the previously consulted on draft Intellectual Property Laws Amendment Bill 2017.
 Remaining measures from the draft IP Laws Amendment Bill 2017 have been put on hold pending further consideration at a later date.

-Consultation on an exposure draft of this Bill and associated Regulations is proposed later in 2017, and the Bill is intended for introduction to Parliament in early 2018.
+Consultation on an exposure draft of this Bill and associated Regulations is now underway, and the Bill is intended for introduction to Parliament in early 2018.
 The consultation period closes on 4 December 2017.

 2. IP Laws Amendment (Productivity Commission response Part 2 and other measures) Bill